Water: Legislation & Directives

 EPA 817-D-05-003, December 2005

-This document, which refers to the Water Security Initiative by its previous name, WaterSentinel, provides more detail on WS contamination warning systems components and design.
+This document, which refers to the Water Security Initiative by its previous name, WaterSentinel, provides more detail on water quality surveillance and response system components and design.

 EPA 817-R-08-004, September 2008